 "Drinking the often-recommended 6 to 8 glasses of water a day could be a problem," Anger says.

 On the flip side, if you drink too little water, your urine can become concentrated and may irritate your bladder.
 This makes you feel like you have to go.

-Go Easy on Alcohol
+2. Go Easy on Alcohol

-“It interferes with the neurological signals from the brain to the bladder [telling it when to hold urine and when to go].
-If you have alcohol on board, there is less control over that signaling, and you are more likely to have an accident," Rosenman says.
+Alcohol also affects the messages from the brain to the bladder that tell it when to hold urine and when to go.
+"If you have alcohol on board, there is less control over that signaling, and you are more likely to have an accident," Rosenman says.

-Cut Back on Caffeine
+3. Cut Back on Caffeine

-Caffeine is found in soft drinks, teas, chocolate, and even -- in small amounts -- decaf coffee.
-Not only does it make you feel like you have to go, but it also prompts your body to get rid of liquids.
+Soft drinks, teas, chocolate, and even decaf coffee contain caffeine.
+It makes you feel like you have to go, and it also prompts your body to get rid of liquids.

 Your best bet: Remove caffeine from your diet if you can, and reduce it if you can't go cold turkey.